Bonus clauses: how employees can negotiate

 If the employment contract is breached by the employer or the employee, will that result in payments otherwise due no longer being due?

-Consequences could take many forms including performance monitoring or disciplinary action or employer action under a malus clause and these could lead to bonus payments being reduced, withdrawn or deferred.
+Consequences could take many forms including performance monitoring or disciplinary action or employer action under a malus clause.
+Any such provision could lead to bonus payments being reduced, withdrawn or deferred.
+Employees need to be very careful to understand what this means to them.

 Where the performance is to be judged subjectively, is more than one person’s view considered?